hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 <center>
 <img src="stokes1.PNG" width="700"> <img src="stokes2.PNG" width="700">
 </center>
 The use of a capital *D* as a differential operator in hydrodynamics is actually older than Stokes.
-Joseph-Louis Lagrange introduces such an operator in volume 2, Section XI, subsection 1, of *Mecanique analytique, novelle edition* (1811), but it appears to mean something different than Stokes' meaning.
+Joseph-Louis Lagrange introduces such an operator in volume 2, Section XI, subsection 1, of *Mecanique analytique, novelle edition* (1811), which covers the motion of incompressible fluids, but it appears to mean something different than Stokes' meaning.
+He never used the notation *D/Dt*.

 To add to the confusion, in general relativity, the *covariant derivative* is sometimes denoted using a capital *D* operator as well.